Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

-_Note_: The device MUST keep this SCHC ACK message in memory until it receives a downlink, on SCHC FPortDown different from an SCHC ACK REQ: it indicates that the SCHC gateway has received the ACK message.
+_Note_: The device MUST keep this SCHC ACK message in memory until it receives a downlink, on SCHC FPortDown different from an SCHC ACK REQ: it indicates that the SCHC gateway has received the SCHC ACK message.

 #### Class B or Class C devices